LENTIL SOUP AKA “LENTICCHIE”

 I DON’T HAVE GREEN OR BROWN LENTILS.
 CAN I USE YELLOW OR RED?

-Green and Brown Lentils hold their shape a lot better than the yellow or red ones.
+Green and brown lentils hold their shape a lot better than the yellow or red ones.
 However, if you only have yellow or red on hand, consider pureeing the entire soup after it’s cooked using an immersion blender, stand up blender or food processor.

 DO YOU COOK LENTILS BEFORE ADDING IT TO THE SOUP?